okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/faqs/index.md

 ### WS-Fed

-**Q: My app currently supports WS-FED for single sign-on.
+**Q: My app currently supports WS-FED for Single Sign-On.
 Can I use the App Wizard?**

-The Okta App Wizard only supports SAML 2.0 for federated single sign-on.
+The Okta App Wizard only supports SAML 2.0 for federated Single Sign-On.
 If your app supports WS-Fed, create a [WS-Fed Template App](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_Configuring_WS_Federation).
-Afterwards, the template application you created can be used only within your account.
-In order to promote your template app to the Okta Integration Network, please email a screenshot with the details of the configured app to <developers@okta.com>, with your app name in the subject line.
+You can only use this created template application within your own account.
+To promote your template app to the Okta Integration Network, email <developers@okta.com>.
+Put your app name in the subject line and include a screenshot of the details of the configured app.